University Honors Program

 Samantha Avalos (she/her)

 Major/Year: Psychology Major.
-Child Development and Biology minors; 2nd Year
+Child Development and Biology minors; 3rd Year

 Hometown: Clovis, CA

 Campus Involvement: I am a supplemental workshops in science facilitator where I lead a BIO 161 workshop.
-I am also part an undergraduate research assistant for Dr J's relationships lab.
+I am also an undergraduate research assistant for Dr J's relationships lab.

 Career Interest: Psychology professor and researcher